 Six days a week, Community Harvest Food Bank of northeast Indiana works with a network of food donors, social service organizations and churches to provide food to hungry people in its nine county service area.
-Delivering 11 million pounds of food annually to the northeast corner of the state requires coordination and commitment.
+Delivering nearly 13 million pounds of food annually to the northeast corner of the state requires coordination and commitment.

-Feeding 21,100 hungry people a week also requires funding for every step of the process—from acquiring food, to safe food storage, to transportation of that food to 430 member agencies.
+Feeding 21,100 hungry people a week also requires funding for every step of the process—from acquiring food, to safe food storage, to transportation of that food to over 400 member agencies.
 With a modest budget, Community Harvest successfully completes the complex process of delivering food to children, families and seniors and serves as a model for other food banks not only around the United States but around the world.

 How We Do It

 Food and grocery products are donated and/or received from local food companies, government agencies, food drives, Feeding America, individuals, gardeners, farmers, hunters, Feeding Indiana’s Hungry and special purchases.